-Diana Kellogg Architects Designs an Oval Sandstone School in Northern India
+Diana Kellogg Architects Designs a Sandstone School in India

 This year, many girls from rural areas around Jaisalmer, a city in the northern Indian state of Rajasthan, will attend school for the first time.
 They will put on blue uniforms and ride a bus to the Rajkumari Ratnavati Girls’ School, a 10-classroom structure in the Thar Desert.
 In a region where female infanticide and child marriage are shockingly common, it is remarkable that a school for girls even exists.
 Yet the building, developed by the American nonprofit organization Citta (Sanskrit for consciousness) and designed by Diana Kellogg Architects, transcends its function.
 Made almost entirely of hand-carved sandstone blocks, it supports local craftsmen—including some of the girls’ fathers—and proves that heritage architecture can take an elegant modern form.